MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 2. Set the location of the package repo.
 This example specifies 16.04: `wget https://packages.microsoft.com/ubuntu/16.04/prod//microsoft-mlserver-all-9.2.1.deb`

-3. Verify the mlserver.list configuration file exists: `ls -la /etc/apt/sources.list.d/`
+3. As a verification step, check whether the mlserver.list configuration file exists: `ls -la /etc/apt/sources.list.d/`

 4. Update packages on your system: `apt-get update`